Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 Open bugs:
 - [target 1.9] MISSING FEATURE (Alban): A feature to check if there's new parts available online in the official library (when opening a file with missing parts).
 - [target 1.9] MISSING FEATURE (Matthias): An option to display part names below the parts (careful with the Budget feature)
-- [target 1.9] MISSING FEATURE (Vincent): An option to revert the counting of the parts in the budget (display remaining count instead of used count)
 - [target 1.9] MISSING FEATURE (Matthias): Better resolution for part images (Images can have an additional <scale> property in the xml-File, if no scale parameter is provided, the default resolution of 8 pixels/stud is used)
 - [target 1.9] MISSING FEATURE (Alban): Move the part list window in a tab (with part lib or layer TBD)
 - [target 1.9] MISSING FEATURE (Alban): Support mouse wheel in the library and layer panels (mouse over should give the focus?).